The Best Running Shoes for Back Pain

 Running exercises and conditions the body.
 When you’re a runner saddled with low back pain, you need the best running shoes possible.
 Running can create new back problems or aggravate existing conditions.
 Good running shoes can absorb the stress and impact from repetitive foot strikes against the ground that compress the spine and tire the back muscles.
 For the average runner, stretching your core, calves, quadriceps, and hamstrings can warm-up the muscles prior to running.
 Running on softer surfaces can help with back pain, too.
-But choosing the correct running shoes for back pain is one of the most overlooked ways to solve this problem.
+But choosing the correct running shoes is one of the most overlooked ways to solve this problem.

 - The Right Fit for Your Feet